 Abbie is a first year trainee at Rollits.
-Her current seat is in the Property department.
+Her current seat is in the Company & Commercial department.

 November 2020 - As November draws to a close I can’t quite believe that I am half way through my seat in the Property department.